shivapoudyal/test/README.md

 below is the process for both cases, how to call this script to perform the task.

-## Process of running the script to ROTATE MYSQL USER WITH SECRET MANAGER UPDATIONS
+## ROTATE MYSQL USER AND UPDATE THE SECRET MANAGER

 If we know the secret manager details which needs to be updated, we no need to pass the **database password** manually, it will fetch the old user password (from secret manager) and will create the password automatically as per old one format: